Finhaven/EIPs/EIPS/draft_token_validation.md

 Regulators and sanctioned third-party compliance agencies need some way to link off-chain compliance information such as identity and residency to an on-chain service.
-The application of this design is broader than legal regulation, encompasing all manner of business logic permissions for the creation, mangement, and trading of tokens.
+The application of this design is broader than legal regulation, encompassing all manner of business logic permissions for the creation, management, and trading of tokens.

 ## Specification